 How to invest in plant-based foods through venture capital trusts and investment funds?

 For a more diversified route to gaining exposure to the plant-based foods market, investors may want to consider venture capital trusts (VCTs) and investment funds.

 According to online trading company IG International, “One of the biggest benefits of investing in a VCT is that it can allow you to gain exposure to private companies that are not publicly listed.
 The fact they hold a variety of investments in multiple sectors also reduces risk.”

-How to invest in plant-based foods: Plant-based food ETFs
+How to invest in plant-based foods ETFs?

 Taking a position in an exchange-traded fund (ETF) is a great option for investors who don’t want to go all in on one company, or aren’t interested in picking specific stocks.
-ETFs provide exposure to a sector while mitigating the risks of holding shares in a single company.
+ETFs provide broad-based exposure to a sector while mitigating the risks of holding shares in a single company.

 Don’t forget to follow us @INN_LifeScience for real-time news updates!

 Securities Disclosure: I, Melissa Pistilli, hold no direct investment interest in any company mentioned in this article.